 Theme Development

-If your team uses Git to control and publish new versions of your themes, there are a few important things to know to ensure you don't run into issues when running tests with Shoplift.
+Merchants, theme developers, and development teams will often push updates to live and unpublished themes through Git to manage versions of their themes.
+If your team uses Git to control and publish new versions of your themes, follow the best practices below to ensure you don't run into issues when running tests with Shoplift.

 Ensure any changes to your theme are pulled down to your repository prior to pushing updates